 As Ericsson says, “The MOST EFFECTIVE and most powerful type of practice in any field work by harnessing the adaptability of the human body and brain to create, step by step, the ability to do things that were previously impossible”

 Contrary to public believe, research has shown, that once a person has reached a level of “acceptable” performance, the additional years of “common” practice, don´t necessarily lead to improvement.

 The doctor doing it for 5 years can be better than the one who has done it for 30 years.
-The fascinating reason is because “automated” activities gradually deteriorate IN THE ABSENSE OF DELIBERATE PRACTICE, in other words, in the absence of deliberate efforts to improve.
+The fascinating reason is because “automated” activities gradually deteriorate IN THE ABSENCE OF DELIBERATE PRACTICE, in other words, in the absence of deliberate efforts to improve.

 Deliberate practice is for anyone who dreams of doing something great, huge, way beyond his present capability.

 There are no short cuts to success.
 There is no such thing as exceptional performance without an exceptional amount of time invested to improve that performance.
 It takes a minimum of about 10.000 hours and usually about a decade of time to become exceptionally god at something.

 Poor performance can represent death.
 Essentially all experts take the same path to become extraordinary and that is deliberate practice.

 MY FAVORITE BOOKS ON MENTAL TRAINING AND MENTAL TOUGHNESS:

 If you are looking for other exceptional books on mental training as well as mental toughness here are my favorites, the ones I have personally read:

 Download Now my TotalSuccess App, Your Daily Medicine against being “average”, for my most important ideas about these exceptional books.
 This app will help you develop the ultimate vision for your life and steps to get there.